 The quality and simplicity of LongRange and the tutorials that come with it are simply amazing.

 Over 15,000 users sign on to Mincron’s solutions each day from 2,000 locations across the USA and Canada.
-Most of Mincron's customers are wholesale distributors of hard-goods, such as HVAC (heating, ventilation, and air conditioning), plumbing, electrical and industrial products.
+Most of Mincron's customers are wholesale distributors of hard-goods.

-Recently, Mincron modernized its ERP system, using RAMP from LANSA, allowing Mincron to modernize the look-and-feel and feature set of its applications while retaining and building further on the 3 million lines of RPG code.
+Recently, Mincron modernized its ERP system, now called SmartDistributor, using RAMP from LANSA, providing a Windows rich-client user interface and a modern feature set while retaining and building further on the 3 million lines of RPG code.